• Skip to primary navigation

 • About

-Home » Dips & Sauces » Charoset Recipe
+Home » Dips and Sauces » Charoset Recipe

 Charoset Recipe

-I don't consider Passover as a particularly tasty holiday.
+I don't consider Passover to be a particularly tasty holiday.
 Hanukkah is much better (hello, latkes!).
-Matzo is not very good (except when made into matzo brei), and the traditional Seder meal, while certainly tasty, is not exactly exciting, culinarily speaking.
+Matzo is not very good (except when made into matzo brei), and the traditional Seder meal is not a culinary masterpiece.
+However, charoset is a delicacy, and this recipe is particularly good.
+Made with no apples, it's fabulously smooth, sticky, and sweet.
+If you like nuts and honey, I think you will love it!

 Ingredients

-You'll only need five simple ingredients to make this tasty Passover dish.
+You'll only need five simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Walnuts: Make sure you use raw and unsalted nuts.
-These tasty nuts are among my favorites, by the way.
+• Walnuts: Make sure you use raw, unsalted nuts.

-Raisins: I use 3 oz, and I prefer to use dark raisins, not golden raisins.
-Though if all you have are golden raisins, you can go ahead and use them.
+• Raisins: I use 3 ounces, and I prefer dark raisins over golden raisins.
+However, if all you have are golden raisins, you can go ahead and use them.

-Dessert wine: Traditionally you would use a Jewish dessert wine.
-I often use marsala wine, which is a departure from tradition, but a tasty departure.
+• Dessert wine: Traditionally, you would use a Jewish dessert wine.
+I often use marsala wine, which is a departure from tradition, for sure, but a tasty one.

 Instructions

-Making my version of charoset is so easy!
+Making this charoset is so easy!
 The food processor does all the work.
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

 You start by processing the walnuts in your food processor.
-You want them finely chopped, but you should stop before they turn into walnut butter.
+You want them finely chopped, but you should stop before they become walnut butter.

 This recipe, as written, yields a fairly small amount - ¾ cup, or 6 servings.
-But if you're hosting a big Seder, you can easily double this recipe.
+But if you're hosting a big Seder, you can easily double it.

 What is charoset?

-It's a sweet paste made of ground fruit and nuts, traditionally eaten at the Passover Seder.
-It symbolizes the mortar which the Israelites, enslaved in ancient Egypt, used when forced to work as builders.
+Charoset is a sweet paste made of ground fruit and nuts, traditionally eaten at the Passover Seder.
+It symbolizes the mortar that the Israelites, enslaved in ancient Egypt, used when forced to work as builders.

 Can I make this recipe without wine?